vhaudiquet/ubuntu-project-docs/docs/MIR/main-inclusion-review.md

 Reviewing packages before they can be promoted is the **Main Inclusion Review (MIR)** process.
-The purpose of the MIR process is to avoid mistakes that have caused issues in the past.
+The purpose of the MIR process is to avoid mistakes that have caused issues in the past and ensure the long-term maintainability of the packages in the Package Archive.

 ## MIR process overview